 On the other hand, it’s heavier and slightly bigger than the standard tool since you have to factor in the weight of the battery.
 I have small hands, so I opted out of this one.
 You may want to purchase in the flex shaft so it’s lighter and easier to work with.

 I prefer corded tools in general since batteries don’t last forever, are expensive to replace and need to be charged from time to time.
 If you need to go without a power outlet and will use it relatively often, it’s a good kit with two batteries and a quick charger so you can keep working.

 Best budget Dremel alternative: WEN 23190 1.3-Amp Variable Speed Steady-Grip Rotary Tool

-A cheaper alternative than the Dremel in build quality and in price.
+This is the best Dremel alternative in this list given its build quality and in price.
 The attachments that come with it are also cheaper and will break more easily, but the tool is compatible with the better-quality Dremel attachments.
 It’s not exactly the same size and not all accessories such as the drill press will work with it.

 The carrying case has a better design than the Dremel one, the attachments stay at their place on top.
 It also comes with a steady grip handle and a flex shaft.
 Like the Dremel, the tool or the flex shaft will heat up after being used for too long.

 It’s a good option if you won’t use very often and don’t need to do really tough work (or use it for long periods of time)

 Best overall rotary tool (and hanging rotary tool): Foredom 2230 Flexible Shaft Rotary Tool